Jake Cole: Career

 At Argyle, Cole emerged as the first-choice goalkeeper ahead of club stalwart Romain Larrieu in the 2011–12 season, playing in 39 of the Pilgrims' 50 games that season, as the club scraped EFL League Two survival.
 Ahead of the 2012–13 season, Larrieu retired and Rene Gilmartin came in as new competition for Cole, but again he came out as first-choice, with the club nearly mirroring their performance from the previous season.
 The 2013–14 season was a more successful one on the pitch for Argyle, and during it Argyle re-signed Luke McCormick and so Cole found himself as the club's back-up goalkeeper, only for injuries to McCormick to see him play exactly the same number of times as McCormick that year.
 Cole played his last game for Argyle in a 3–3 draw with Portsmouth.

 After leaving Plymouth Argyle, Cole went on to sign for Conference Premier club Woking for the 2014–15 season.
 In Cole's two seasons at Woking they finished 7th and then 12th in the National League before he left the Cardinals.

 On 8 June 2016, Cole joined local rivals Aldershot Town, initially on a one-year contract.
 In Cole's first two seasons at the Shots, the club finished 5th in the National League both times, qualifying for the play-offs.
-In 16-17, Aldershot lost in the semi finals 5–2 on aggregate to Tranmere Rovers, with Cole making a costly error to gift James Norwood a goal in the first-leg.
+In 16-17, Aldershot lost in the semi-finals 5–2 on aggregate to Tranmere Rovers, with Cole making a costly error to gift James Norwood a goal in the first-leg.
 In 17-18, Aldershot lost in a play-off qualifying game to Ebbsfleet United on penalties, with Cole an unused sub in that game.
 Cole left the Shots at the end of the 2018-19 campaign and then joined Maidstone United.

+In June 2020, Cole joined Gloucester City as a player-coach.